My Illustration Process

 Pricing Illustration depends on different variables as each project is unique and requires different license rights depending on what it is to be used for, the location, length of use and print run or circulation.

-The base license I grant my images at is an exclusive license for one time use in one country only.
+Unless other uses are discussed, the base license I grant my images at is an exclusive license for one time use in one country only.
 Additional license uses can be discussed and will be reflected in the price of the estimate for your project.

 Stage 2: sketches